 Annie also hired a stage director/choreographer to get inside the minds of their female clientele and improve the dances.
 For example, they successfully convinced dancers to stop slapping their butts as they undressed, a move which reportedly left some women mildly confused.

-Annie also expanded the bar menu, offering a wider selection of martinis, port, wine and champagne.
+Annie also expanded the bar menu, offering a wider selection of martinis, port, wine, and champagne.
 Club 281's cabaret performances were also brought to a new production level for its thirtieth anniversary.
-Scenes were directed by a quartet of Quebec's leading artistic directors, dance choreographers and stage actors.
+Scenes were directed by a quartet of Quebec's leading artistic directors, dance choreographers, and stage actors.Continue to 2 of 2 below.

 Special V.I.P.
 Packages

-Ladies can surprise a friend with one of the following packages --no pun-- on location:
+Ladies can surprise a friend with one of the following packages — no pun — on location:

-Ideal for at-home bachelorette parties, rent your favorite 281 dancer for the equivalent of three songs (12 to 15 minutes) followed by a 20-minute chat and picture-taking (no nudity!) session.
-Costs $300 for anywhere covering the Greater Montreal Area (as north as Mirabel and as south as St-Jean-sur-le-Richelieu, any further costs extra).
-Prices are subject to change without notice.Continue to 2 of 4 below.
+Ideal for at-home bachelorette parties, rent your favorite 281 dancer for the equivalent of three songs (12-15 minutes) followed by a 20-minute chat and picture-taking (no nudity) session.
+Pricing starts at $300 for anywhere covering the Greater Montreal Area (as north as Mirabel and as south as St-Jean-sur-le-Richelieu, any further costs extra).
+Prices are subject to change without notice.

 94 Ste.
 Catherine East, corner of de Bullion, two blocks East of St. Laurent.
 By subway, exit at St. Laurent Metro.